Paraphraser/PiBuilder/docs/running-on-proxmox-debian.md

 	You should expect to see the "trust on first use" (aka TOFU) challenge ("The authenticity of host … can't be established").
 Respond with "yes" and press <kbd>return</kbd>.

 	Supply the `«guest_user_password»` when prompted.

+	Note:

+	* You can't use SSH to login to the `«guest_host»` as root.
+You must connect using the `«guest_user»` username.

 3. Confirm that you can execute commands using `sudo`: